PyTomography/PyTomography/docs/source/autoapi/pytomography/io/index.rst

 .. autoapi-nested-parse::

    This module contains functionality for data input/output in various data formats.
+It is organized primarily by imaging modality, and secondarily by data type